zjreid1/Cybersecurity-Sacramento/CoC.md

----
-title: Cybersecurity Sacramento | DC916 Code of Conduct
+# Cybersecurity Sacramento | DC916 Code of Conduct
-layout: template
-filename: CoC.md
----

 # Introduction
 This is the Cybersecurity Sacramento | DC916 Code of Conduct.
 It's a mixture of Code of Conduct's I (Kali - radicalkjax) have read from various other groups (DEF CON and not) that I felt best adhered to Cybersecurity Sacramento | DC916.
 If you have any questions at all you can reach out directly to [Leadership](https://github.com/CyberSecSacramento/Cybersecurity-Sacramento/Leadership.md) or submit them anonymously using the [provided form](https://docs.google.com/forms/d/e/1FAIpQLSfAvA1sVB5_xy5_RFFwnP3ZBAAoc98rgiKZLcIY23bnHmV8qQ/viewform?usp=sf_link).